Guizhou: Geography

+A common cultural expression of Guizhou's geography is the saying, "The sunny weather never lasts for more than three days and the flat ground never continues for more than three miles."

 Topography and landforms

 Guizhou Province is located on the Yunnan-Guizhou Plateau, between longitudes 103°36′ to 109°35′ east and latitudes 24°37′ to 29°13′ north.
 The average altitude is around 1100 meters.
 It borders Hunan to the east, Guangxi to the south, Yunnan to the west, and Sichuan and Chongqing to the north.
 It stretches approximately 595 kilometers from east to west and about 509 kilometers from north to south.
 The total area of Guizhou Province is 176,167 square kilometers, accounting for 1.8% of the total area of China.
 The easternmost point is in Di Lake Township, Tianzhu County, Qiandongnan Prefecture.
 The westernmost point is in Yulong Township(玉龙乡), Weining County, Bijie City.
 The southernmost point is in Luowan Township(洛万乡), Xingyi City, Qianxinan Prefecture.
 The northernmost point is in Yangxi Town(阳溪镇), Daozhen County, Zunyi City.

 Guizhou is a mountainous province, although its higher altitudes are in the west and centre.
 It lies at the eastern end of the Yungui Plateau.
 At 2900 m above sea level, Jiucaiping is Guizhou's highest point.

 Guizhou Plateau is predominantly mountainous, and its topography can be generally divided into three basic types: plateau mountains, hills, and basins(盆地), with 92.5% of the area being mountains and hills.
 There are numerous mountain ranges within the province, with overlapping ridges and peaks stretching across the landscape.
 In the north, there is the Dalou Mountain, which runs diagonally from the west to the northeast, with the important pass Loushan Pass at an altitude of 1444 meters; in the central and southern part, Miaoling Mountain(苗岭) Range stretches across, with its main peak, Leigong Mountain(雷公山), at 2178 meters; in the northeastern part, there is the Wuling Mountain Range, which winds into Guizhou from Hunan, with its main peak, Fanjing Mountain, at 2572 meters; in the west, there is the towering Wumeng Mountain(乌蒙山), with the highest point in Guizhou being Jiucaiping(韭菜坪) in Zhushi Township(珠市乡), Hezhang County, at an altitude of 2900.6 meters.